Absolutely Fabulous: Conclusion

-On 29 November 2016, Jennifer Saunders confirmed that "She was done" with Absolutely Fabulous and it would not be returning to television for another series, or specials, nor would a sequel to the film be made.
-Saunders said that she wished to focus on new projects and spend more time with her family.
-Even so, as soon after that as 2018, Saunders, when asked about the prospect of reviving the programme yet again, did not completely dismiss it, saying "I am thinking at the moment of writing a little something.
+On 29 November 2016, Jennifer Saunders confirmed that she was "done" with Absolutely Fabulous and that it would not return to television for another series or specials, nor would a sequel to the film be made.
+Saunders said she wished to focus on new projects and spend more time with her family.
+Even so, in 2018, Saunders, when asked about the prospect of reviving the programme yet again, did not entirely dismiss it, saying "I am thinking at the moment of writing a little something.
 It has to be age-appropriate otherwise we’d have to be in wheelchairs basically.
 I think Julia is old enough to be my mother now."
 Saunders said the prospect of writing new stories with those characters was "always on [her] mind, always".

 In November 2020, Joanna Lumley was asked about the possibility of another revival and said that that would be up to Saunders.
-Lumley said it was unlikely, as in her view Saunders did not seem to want to work on new stories featuring the characters at that time.
+Lumley said it was unlikely, as Saunders did not want to work on new stories featuring the characters at that time.
 Lumley said that June Whitfield's death in December 2018 also meant it was less likely to happen, but said if Saunders wished to write new Ab Fab stories, she would be up for returning to play Patsy; she said "wait and see".